Skip to main content

 Automatic mode

 In automatic mode, the question doesn't appear on screen.
-Instead, the algorithm randomly assigns one of the potential responses to each respondent.
+Instead, the algorithm assigns one of the potential responses to each respondent.

-If potential responses are 1, 2, and 3, each respondent gets a randomly assigned response.
+Example If potential responses are 1, 2, and 3, each respondent gets a randomly assigned response.

-This function must be used with conditions and is typically combined with advanced logic for complex survey flows.
+Important requirement This function must be used with conditions and is typically combined with advanced logic for complex survey flows.